 The post-isometric relaxation technique is useful in reducing tightness and trigger point pain.

-Therapeutic exercises such as dynamic cervical extension exercises, chin tuck exercises, prone I/Y/T/W exercises, shoulder shrugs, upper back & cervical spine strengthening exercises with thera band.
+Therapeutic exercises such as dynamic cervical extension exercises, chin tuck exercises, prone I/Y/T/W exercises, shoulder shrugs, and upper back & cervical spine strengthening exercises with thera band.

 Biofeedback therapy will train the mind and body to become aware of the physiological response of the body and help in pain reduction.